 Who This Guide Is NOT For

 Instant gratification is a myth when it comes to dreams.
 If you’re looking for big rewards with no effort, look elsewhere.
 Also, this guide contains some philosophy and a bit of self-help content in addition to the practical how-to type stuff (I don’t think you can talk about happiness without discussing those things).
 If you’re not willing to take a look at what makes you tick, this isn’t the book for you.

 Who This Guide Is For

-The Little Guide To Dreaming Big is a compact (and very useful) 45 pages of information in the same vein as the ‘Deliberate Living’ articles on Interstellar Orchard.
+The Little Guide To Dreaming Big is a compact (and very useful) book in the same vein as the ‘Deliberate Living’ articles on Interstellar Orchard.
 It will benefit anyone who is looking for a more meaningful and fulfilling life, but it is especially for those who have a big dream and are looking for help to bring it to fruition.
 The advice and tasks within can be applied to just about any big dream out there from switching careers, to exceeding at a hobby, to growing a community, to starting a business, to changing your living situation (including going full-time RVing).

 What People Are Saying